Welcome to the Einstein's Workshop school year catalog. Here you will find brief descriptions of the classes we commonly run during the school year.

 Einstein's Studio is a class for younger students to explore their creativity by making things they can take home.
 Activities will be drawn from our huge library of instructions and will often introduce students to interesting materials and techiniques with a heavy focus on their personal creativity and exploration.

 Students join in entertaining and educational science experiments to gain an understanding of physics including Newton's First, Second, and Third Laws of Motion, Newton's Law of Gravity, and more.
-We'll make a water clock and water wheel, make and play with marble runs and catapults and many other fun physics projects.
+We'll make boats and rockets, make and play with marble runs and catapults, and many other fun physics projects.

 What's more fun than making movies!?
 Learn the fundamentals of movie making and stop motion animation.
 Learn how to tell a great story, design sets, and develop characters.
 Then create your own mini flicks or a feature length film!